Mississippi Rental Lease Agreement Templates

-Sublease Agreement – An agreement that details the circumstance whereby a sublandlord leases part or all of a rental property to a subtenant.
+Sublease Agreement – An agreement that details the circumstance whereby a sublandlord (the original tenant) leases part or all of a rented property to a subtenant.

 What is a Mississippi Lease Agreement?